MP-Gadget/bigfile/README.rst

   easily maintained by one person or dropped into a project.
   HDF5 is much more complicated.

-- bigfile is reproducible.
+- bigfile is closer to the data.
 The raw data on disk is stored as binary files that can be directly accessed by any application.
 The meta data (block descriptions and attributes) is stored in plain text, easily understood by human.
-The entire :code:`bigfile` library is no more than an optional helper for reading and writing these files.
+In a sense, the :code:`bigfile` library is no more than a helper for reading and writing these files under the bigfile protocal.
   In contrast, once your data goes into  HDF5 it is trapped, the HDF5 library is required to make sense of the data from that point on.

 **Bad**

-- bigfile is limited -- for example, bigfile has no API for streaming.
+- bigfile is limited -- for example, bigfile has no API for output streaming, and only 2-dimensional tables are supported.
   HDF5 is much richer in functionality and more powerful in data description.
   The designated use-case of bigfile is to store a large amount of static / near-immutable column-wise table data.

 - bigfile is incomplete.
-Many bugs have yet to be identified and fixed.
+Bugs have yet to be identified and fixed.
   In contrast HDF5 has been a funded research program developed for more than 20 years.

 API Reference